rossjillian/afg/docs/design.md

 ===============
 This document presents an in-depth design overview of the major components of afg.
 Here we explain our rationale behind implementing these features and how we went about it in C++.

+A recurring theme throughout the library is that we chose to use templates as opposed to virtual base classes so we can have compile-time polymorphism.
+Templates allow us to have polymorphism like virtual classes, except the work needed to make them possible is done during compile-time.
+To improve typechecking, we employ C++20 Concepts to constrain our templates.
+Concepts are also great for documentation and present a clear interface to the library user.

 Game
 ----